Who is an Urban Infrastructure Expert?

 - Project Management: Overseeing the construction and implementation of infrastructure projects, ensuring they are completed on time and within budget.

-- Maintenance and Rehabilitation: Managing the upkeep and repair of existing infrastructure to ensure its continued functionality and longevity.
+- Maintenance and Rehabilitation: Managing the upkeep and repair of existing infrastructure to ensure its continued functionality and safety.

-- Sustainability: Integrating sustainable practices into infrastructure development to minimize environmental impact and promote resource efficiency.
+- Sustainability: Integrating sustainable practices into urban infrastructure development to minimize environmental impact and promote resource efficiency.

 - Regulatory Compliance: Ensuring that all projects comply with relevant regulations and standards.